MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Rules-used-by-the-Windows-Server-2012-Essentials-Best-Practices-Analyzer--BPA--Tool.md

   - zh-tw
 ---
 # Rules used by the Windows Server 2012 Essentials Best Practices Analyzer (BPA) Tool
-This article describes the rules used by the --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials Best Practices Analyzer (BPA).
-The BPA examines a server that is running --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials and presents a report that describes issues and provides recommendations for resolving them.
-The recommendations are developed by the product support organization for --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials.
+This article describes the rules used by the  Windows Server 2012 Essentials Best Practices Analyzer (BPA).
+The BPA examines a server that is running  Windows Server 2012 Essentials and presents a report that describes issues and provides recommendations for resolving them.
+The recommendations are developed by the product support organization for  Windows Server 2012 Essentials.

 ## Using the tool
- It is a standard practice, when you migrate to --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials from Windows Server 2011 Essentials, Windows Small Business Server 2011 Essentials, or Windows Home Server 2011, to run the BPA on the Destination Server after you finish migrating your settings and data.
+ It is a standard practice, when you migrate to  Windows Server 2012 Essentials from Windows Server 2011 Essentials, Windows Small Business Server 2011 Essentials, or Windows Home Server 2011, to run the BPA on the Destination Server after you finish migrating your settings and data.
 You can run the tool from the Dashboard at any time.

-#### To run the --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials BPA on the server
+#### To run the  Windows Server 2012 Essentials BPA on the server

 1. Log on to the server as an administrator, and then open the Dashboard.